 Getting continuous feedback from a ML model in production can alert you to issues like performance decay, bias creep, and training-serving skew.
 This ensures that such issues can be rectified before they have an impact on the model and the end-user.

+Deployed ML models provide incremental learning for online learning machines that adapts models to changing environments to make predictions in near realtime.
 As we alluded to above, the general ML model deployment process can be summarised in four key steps:

 To deploy a machine learning application, you first need to build your model.